NabeelAbrahams/tech-challenge-smart-theme/README.md

 This repository contains the solution to the tech challenge, which involves recreating a design from Figma using HTML, JavaScript, and TailwindCSS.
 The main objective of this challenge is to demonstrate your ability to create responsive designs with TailwindCSS and well-structured semantic HTML.
 Additionally, some functionality is implemented using Vanilla JavaScript.

+## Deployed Application

+The deployed application can be found [Live Here](https://nabeelabrahams.github.io/tech-challenge-smart-theme/).

 ## Design Details

 The design to be recreated can be found in [Figma](https://www.figma.com/file/K8ebUjtI8Ikh9ZY1BhOY1I/Tech-Challenge?type=design&node-id=0%3A1&mode=design&t=gadmH4sD1zCcsJ0g-1).